-Number of Sales: 3 (Improvement Sales considered Good)

-Range of Sale Dates: 1/1/2017 - 12/31/2019
+Number of Sales: 3 (Improvement Sales considered Good) Range of Sale Dates: 1/1/2018 - 12/31/2020

-All improved sales, which were verified as good that did not have characteristic changes between the date of sale and the date of appraisal were included in the analysis.
-Examples of sales that might not be included in the analysis are sales that are leased back to the seller; sold as a portion of a bulk portfolio sale; net lease sales; sales that have had major renovations after the sale, or have been segregated or merged since being purchased.
+All improved sales, which were verified as good that did not have characteristic changes between the date of sale and the appraisal date, were included in the analysis.
+Examples of sales that might not be included in the analysis are sales that are leased back to the seller; sold as a portion of a bulk portfolio sale; net lease sales, sales with major renovations after the sale, or have been segregated or merged since being purchased.

-The properties that comprise the industrial specialty are primarily designed for single purpose use or limited purpose use.
-In the absence of improved sales transactions demonstrating relevance to the overall population of industrial parcels, a ratio study analysis is not included in this report.
-Additionally, the small sample size of the improved sales transactions within the industrial specialty would preclude any meaningful statistical analysis.
+The properties that comprise the Industrial Specialty are primarily designed for single-purpose use or limited purpose use.
+Therefore, in the absence of improved sales transactions demonstrating relevance to the overall population of industrial parcels, a ratio study analysis is not included in this report.
+Additionally, the small sample size of the improved sales transactions within the Industrial Specialty would preclude any meaningful statistical analysis.